Cart 0

 • All of our trainings, events, and movement-building panel conversations integrated a cross-cutting, intersectional, anti-oppression lens

-• We offered 48 scholarships to our Cultivating Community series (spring 2022), and 31 scholarships to our Crossroads of Crisis series (fall 2022-spring 2023)
+• We offered 48 scholarships to our Cultivating Community series (spring 2022)

 • More than half of the faculty who taught with us in 2022 identify as people of color, bringing a wealth of knowledge informed by their identities and experiences